 - Please remember that you will need precisely this card and the pertinent keys and PINs to decrypt any data which was encrypted using this card.
 Therefore, if you still need the card to decrypt data, you should keep it in a safe and secure place.

 Information on revoking certificates via sign-me and the Certificate Service Manager (CSM)

-- Certificates that were created using the Certificate Service Manager (CSM) should also be revoked using the CSM.
+- Certificates which were created using the Certificate Service Manager (CSM) should also be revoked using the CSM.
 To do this, contact the operator authorized for your company.
 Alternatively, you can request revocation in writing.